This pose is at least a half-thousand years old.

 We find it at the pilgrimage site of Sri Sailam, about 300 miles northeast of Bangalore, India.

 There, in a carving on the north wall of a temple named Mallikarjuna, a yogi calmly holds himself aloft in the pose.

-“Settle in Padmasana.
+A little bit earlier we find the pose elegantly described in the words of the c.
+1450 Hatha Yoga Pradipika.
+It says, “Settle in Padmasana.
 Put the hands between the knees and thighs.
 Place the hands on the Earth.
 Lift into the sky.
 This is Kukkutasana.”

-Called The Ocean of Life, this book was composed in Persian around 1550–then rendered as a picture book fifty years later.
+Called The Ocean of Life, this book was composed in Persian around 1550, then rendered as a picture book fifty years later.

-From the court of a Mughal Prince named Salim, the book was written by a Sufi mystic to teach Hatha Yoga to his followers.
+It comes from the court of a Mughal Prince named Salim, and the book was written by a Sufi mystic to teach Hatha Yoga to his followers.